-A spot contract.
-It really doesn’t get much more straightforward in the world of international money transfer.
+In the world of international transfers, it really doesn’t get much more straightforward than a spot contract.
 So is it easy to arrange?
 Well, not exactly.
 First, it depends on what you’re after.
-And second, how do you choose a service to use when there are hundreds soliciting your business?
+And second, how do you choose from all the services available?

 It’s a good question and not necessarily a simple one to answer.
 The reality is that each money transfer service is slightly different, and the performance of each varies when compared against a standardised benchmark.

 What is a spot contract?
 A definition

 A spot contract is a single foreign exchange transaction at the current available rate.
-It is the most basic and common form of payment there is.
+It is the most basic type of payment there is.
 It involves the purchase of currency for settlement on the spot date, which is technically two business days later.
 However, most services insist on an immediate settlement, so practically speaking, it is a buy now, pay now arrangement.

 If you’d like to make an international payment right away or with very little notice, then a spot contract is the one for you.
 Many modern money transfer services allow you to complete these transactions through their online platforms, or if you are dealing with particularly large values, a foreign exchange dealer may be able to help assist you with the process personally.